daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 <br><br>

 This post will explore the similarities (and some of the differences) between technology startups and digital transformation, with a focus on applied AI.
-The intended audience includes data practitioners (DS, DE, etc.), technologists, and business executives - as both technical and non-technical folks touch AI integration.
+The intended audience includes data practitioners (DS, DE, etc.), technologists, and business executives - as both technical and non-technical folks closely touch AI integration.

 **TL;DR: Your applied AI project should adequately answer seven questions about its commercial viability, just like technology startups.**